IanTeda/the_road_to_react/notes/01_fundamentals.md

 - Use the rest operator when you only want to split out certain properties from your props object.
 - Use nested destructuring only when it improves readability.
 - useEffect is a hook in React that allows function components to perform side effects
+- Use a custom key for local storage, this key can be shared across the app if using the same key